MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 -

-For comprehensive governance, review the App Services section in [Azure Policy built-in definitions](/azure/governance/policy/samples/built-in-policies) and other policies that might impact the security of the compute layer.
+For comprehensive governance, review the [Azure Policy built-in definitions](/azure/app-service/policy-reference) and other policies that might impact the security of the compute layer.

 ## Azure Advisor recommendations